amihaiemil/amihaiemil.github.io/_posts/2016-04-20-project-eva.markdown

     }
 };

-Conditions conditions = new Conditions(solutionIsAcceptable)
+Condition conditions = new Conditions(solutionIsAcceptable)
                         .and(new Condition() {...});
 			.or(new Condition() {...});
 Eva eva = new SimpleEvolutionaryAlgorithm()